matoanbach/Starter-Kit/Project6/Project6.2/README.md

 1. Download project6_2.ino
 2. Change your ESP32 name and password for the access point if you want
 3. Verify and upload the instruction into the ESP32
+4. Connect your computer to the ESP32 access point
-4. Download client file
+5. Download client file
-5. On your terminal, go to the client file and run:
+6. On your terminal, go to the client file and run:

 ```console
 make clean all